Chickenhead (sexual slang)

 Chickenhead is an American English slang term that is typically used in a derogatory manner toward women.
 The term mocks the motion of the head while performing oral sex on a man, but contains social characteristics and cultural relevance as well, and is frequently heard in popular hip hop music.
-More recent uses of the term have seen it taken back by hip hop feminists and entertainers as a symbol of sexuality and power.
-"Chickenhead" is also a term used in overseas sex trafficking for individuals that facilitate and monitor a persons transition into sex work.
+More recent uses of the term have seen it used by hip hop feminists and entertainers as a symbol of sexuality.
+"Chickenhead" is also a term used in overseas sex trafficking for individuals that facilitate and monitor a person's transition into prostitution.